khudgins/documentation/agent/linux/rename.rst

 DESCRIPTION
 ~~~~~~~~~~~

-It updates the hostname for the server.
+Updates the hostname for the server.
 Additionally may re-configure other services that rely on the hostname for their proper operation.

 OPTIONS